Kiowa Black Leggings Warrior Society Ceremonial

 Today, society members wear authentic regalia that includes a black string shawl on the waist, a red cape draped over the shoulders, a decorated lance or spear and black paint or leggings used to darken the legs from the knees down.
 The adornment each member chooses to place on their lance represents their individual military experience.

-Come to the Kiowa Black Leggings Warrior Society Ceremonial to witness traditional events including a special dance that is actually a re-enactment of an early 1800s battle.
-During the dance, visitors to this event will witness pistol and rifle fire, war hoops, raised lances and the beating of ceremonial drums.
-The drumbeat gradually increases until a tribesman rushes into the dance and strikes the drum.
-After stopping the drumbeat, he must then tell a personal war story.
+Come to the Kiowa Black Leggings Warrior Society Ceremonial to witness traditional events including a special dance that re-enacts an early 1800s battle.
+During the dance, visitors to this event will see pistol and rifle fire, war hoops, raised lances and the beating of ceremonial drums.